mokshdigital/signage-app/API_ENDPOINTS.md

 ## Endpoints

+> **Note**: This application primarily uses the Supabase Client (via `@supabase/ssr` and client-side libraries) to interact directly with the database using Row Level Security (RLS).
+The endpoints listed below are for server-side operations that require privileged access or external integrations (like Gemini AI) that cannot be safely executed on the client.

 ### 1. Process Work Order
 Analyzes an uploaded work order using Google Gemini AI and extracts structured data.